 It’s the only car seat that allowed a flat recline when put on a stroller or taken out of the base, which means that you baby can safely stay in a car seat for a while and there’s no need for an extra bassinet.

 While everyone does it in the US it’s simply not safe to go on walks and around town in a standard infant car seat for longer than 2h a day.
-The American Academy of Pediatrics recommends against routine sleeping in sitting devices as the angle can cause suffocation and damage to airways.
+The American Academy of Pediatrics recommends against routine sleeping in sitting devices as the angle can cause suffocation and damage to airways (I explained it and researched it further when reviewing Doona stroller).
 Cybex’s car seat doesn’t cause these issues.

 Cybex’s seats are always known for great functions, one of which is a big recline.
 The seats recline to a pretty much flat position.
 It’s easy and quick to switch things up a bit for your baby’s comfort.

-Cybex Gazelle S has comfortable large seats compared to other strollers.
+Cybex Gazelle S has comfortable seat compared to other strollers.
 They can hold up to 50 lbs for both seat units.
 I had to buy the second seat unit separately, though (by default, the stroller only comes with one seat).

 Parents know the frustration when trying to fold your baby stroller and it just wouldn’t budge.
 I’ve been there.
 The irritation multiplies when I need to do something else right away.